 Legs: Keep your lower leg quiet unless you are actively cuing the horse.
-Don't let your feet slide forward so that you are sitting 'chair seat', or let your legs swing.
-Looking downwards you shouldn't see your toes.
+Don't let your feet slide forward so that you are sitting 'chair seat,' or let your legs swing.
+When you are looking downward, you shouldn't see your toes.
 Don't let your thighs, knees or feet turn outwards as this weakens your seat and makes cuing more difficult.
-Even at the walk you should be working at keeping proper position.
+Even at the walk, you should be working at keeping the proper position.

 Hands: Your hands should be steady with light contact on the reins.
 As the horse walks, its head will move slightly with each step.
 Follow this movement as you hold the reins by flexing your hands and wrists slightly.

 Those riding with Western-style curb bits will ride with a looser rein and not maintain as direct contact with the bit.

 When you neck rein, you will be holding the reins in one hand.
 You may also carry that shoulder more forward.
 Carry the hand that is not holding the reins in such a way that you'll keep your shoulders even.
 Some riders will hold their arm bent at the elbow, across the front of their bodies.

 Some let their arm hang straight down.
 However, you choose to hold your free hand, make sure your shoulders are square.